Data Source Hooks

 ,endpoint

-for the HTTP(S) network request; this supports Handlebars syntax for variable replacement in the values as shown in the first example below.
+for the HTTP(S) network request; this supports Handlebars syntax for variable replacement in the values as shown in the example below.

 [